-- For stubborn stains, use a mild solution of 10% isopropyl alcohol (rubbing alcohol) and 90% water. - Never use oils, varnishes, solvent-based or abrasive cleaners, furniture polish or shoe polish on leather. - Soiled leather should be cleaned immediately.
+- For stubborn stains, use a GM vinyl/leather cleaner. - Never use oils, varnishes, solvent-based or abrasive cleaners, furniture polish or shoe polish on leather. - Soiled leather should be cleaned immediately.
 If dirt is allowed to work into finish, it can harm the leather.